 Best Zoos, Wildlife Parks and Petting Zoos Around Atlanta

-Come face-to-face with an amazing variety of animal species while visiting these zoos, wildlife parks and petting zoos in Atlanta and beyond.
-Check websites before visiting for hours, admission prices, special events and safety guidelines.
+Get outside and have fun exploring an amazing variety of animal species at these zoos, preserves and wildlife parks.
+Check websites for pricing, hours, advance reservations and safety guidelines.

-This zoo, located in Athens Memorial Park, is home to a variety of non-releasable wildlife residents, including a river otter, great horned owl, black bear, bald eagle and more.
-The animals help educate visitors about wildlife.
-Register in advance for a self-guided tour.
+This zoo, located in Athens Memorial Park, is managed by Athens-Clarke County Leisure Services.
+It’s home to a variety of non-releasable native residents, including river otters, a great horned owl, black bear, gopher tortoise, a bald eagle and more.
+Each animal is an ambassador for its species, educating visitors about wildlife conservation.
+Admission is free.
 Athens.

 Noah’s Ark is a safe haven for more than 1500 injured, abused or orphaned animals.
 Take a self-guided tour on the one-mile walking trail and see exotic cats, birds, reptiles and primates, including Baloo the black bear and Leo the African lion.
 While admission is free, donations to help this non-profit are encouraged.
 Locust Grove.